dinomyte72/RepData_PeerAssessment1/PA1_template.md

 activityData <- read.csv('activity.csv')
 ```
 ### Pre-process the data
+The code below will set the class of the date column as Date:

 ```r
 activityData$date <- as.Date(activityData$date, format="%Y-%m-%d")
 ```

 ## What is mean total number of steps taken per day?
+The following code sums up the steps taken per day:

 ```r
 stepsPerDay <- tapply(activityData$steps, activityData$date, sum, na.rm=TRUE)